ambuda-org/ambuda/README.md

 - Initialize a Sqlite database with sample data.
 Data is persisted to the `data/` directory and survives across restarts.

-- Set up hot-reloading for Python, CSS, and JavaScript
+- Set up hot reloading for Python, CSS, and JavaScript.

-- Start the web server at http://localhost:5000
+- Start the web server at http://localhost:5000.

 To quit, press `Ctrl+C` to stop all services.